cs-4241-2023/shortstack/README.md

     Changes:
     - (IMPLEMENTED!) have the table automatically update when changing the grade, not only after entering new data after the grade change was made

+    Last name: McInerney

+    Problems:
+    - validation bug for entering the grade (would check for validation of edited grades but not for first time entries)

+    Comments:
+    - easy navigaion, intuitive
+    - outside of validation fail was essentially flawless
+    - easy to use with little instruction

+    Changes:
+    - (IMPLEMENTED!) validation fail of first time grade entires